Ly0n/awesome-robotic-tooling/README.md

 * [PREEMPT_RT kernel patch](https://wiki.linuxfoundation.org/realtime/documentation/start) - Aim of the PREEMPT_RT kernel patch is to minimize the amount of kernel code that is non-preemptible

 ### Network and Middleware
+* [Tesla-API](https://github.com/timdorr/tesla-api) - provides functionality to monitor and control the Model S (and future Tesla vehicles) remotely
 * [pyshark](https://github.com/KimiNewt/pyshark) - Python wrapper for tshark, allowing python packet parsing using wireshark dissectors
 * [pingtop](https://github.com/laixintao/pingtop) - Ping multiple servers and show results in a top-like terminal UI
 * [termshark](https://github.com/gcla/termshark) - A terminal UI for tshark, inspired by Wireshark